 So, the R71bis (1) CBE73 can not apply to the boards of appeal, otherwise we would be in full contradiction mentioned below (point 5 reasons).

-Chapter 54.
-G7 / 95 - Attack of novelty in opposition while the ground raised is the inventive step
+G7 / 95 - Attack of novelty in opposition when the reason raised is inventive step

 decision G7 / 95 was rendered on July 19, 1996.